 Welcome to Idiom of the Week!
 My name is Nate, and I am super excited that you stopped by.

-In this post, we will talk about the English idiom late bloomer.
-I will example the definition of late boomer and provide some example sentences.
+In this post, we will talk about the English idiom "hear through the grapevine".
+I will explain the definition of "hear through the grapevine" and provide some example sentences.

 What Is An Idiom?

 An idiom is a common phrase (or group of words) that has a special meaning that cannot be determined by the meaning of the individual words.

 Thank you for letting me be apart of your English Journey,

 If you liked this post and want more learning materials, please considering taking the following actions: